 Before Nest Wifi, there was Google Wifi.
 Confusingly, the two now co-exist.
 A much more affordable way to mesh network, it’s not as fast as Nest and the nodes don’t double up as smart speakers – but it still delivers maximum speeds of 464.4 Mbps, for solid house-wide Wi-Fi.
 Buy it here from Google

-The best Google Assistant security gadgets
+The best Google Assistant devices for security

 As Douglas Reynholm once opined, “there’s somebody at the door.”
 And with the Nest Doorbell, you’ll be able to see who it is without leaving the sofa.